 However, even under the new law, citizenship for children born of Iranian women and foreign husbands is not automatically given—women must apply for citizenship for their children, or the children may themselves apply after turning 18.
 Applicants must be screened for “security problems” and cleared by the intelligence ministry and the intelligence branch of the Islamic Revolutionary Guard Corps, meaning that children of parents viewed as critical of the regime could be denied citizenship.

 By law, upon the death of a man without children, his wife is entitled to inherit only one-quarter of his estate.
 If he has children, the wife’s share is reduced to a mere eighth.
 If a man had multiple wives, this inheritance is divided equally among them.
 Sons are entitled to inherit twice as much as daughters.

-Similarly, while a man is legally entitled to inherit all forms of property in the event of his wife’s death, a widow only has the right to inherit a portion of the value of her husband’ land - not the land itself.
+Similarly, while a man is legally entitled to inherit all forms of property in the event of his wife’s death, a widow only has the right to inherit a portion of the value of her husband’s land—not the land itself.
 Consequently, other inheritors may pay the widow her share of the land’s value and then evict her from the property.

-Sources (unless otherwise noted): U.S. Department of State, Freedom House, Amnesty International, and Human Rights Watch.
+Sources (unless otherwise noted): U.S. Department of State, United Nations, Freedom House, Amnesty International, and Human Rights Watch.